iamjosephmj/Raccoon/README.md

 ## Insights

-The integration of this library is soo much compact in such a way that we will the developer doesn't need to take much time for the process.
+The integration of this library is soo much compact in such a way that the developer doesn't need to take much time for the process.
 We basically need to make main 3 additions:

 - Add the Interceptor Plugin